ismet55555/yojenkins/README.md

 # Usage

 Each top level command has sub-commands.
 For example, `yo-jenkins server` has sub-commands `server-deploy` and `server-start`.
+To see the sub-commands of a command, or to see the options of a command, use the `--help` option.

 ```txt
 Usage: yo-jenkins [OPTIONS] COMMAND [ARGS]...